vivet/HungarianAlgorithm/README.md

 [![NuGet](https://img.shields.io/nuget/dt/HungarianAlgorithm.svg)](https://www.nuget.org/packages/HungarianAlgorithm/)
 [![NuGet](https://img.shields.io/nuget/v/HungarianAlgorithm.svg)](https://www.nuget.org/packages/HungarianAlgorithm/)

 The Hungarian algorithm is a combinatorial optimization method, that solves the assignment problem in polynomial time, and which anticipated later primal-dual methods.
-In other words, based on a matrix of possible combinations of costs, the algorithm returns an ordered collcetion of matches, having the lowest combined cost.
+In other words, based on a matrix of possible combinations of costs, the algorithm returns an ordered collcetion of matches, having the lowest combined cost and thus being the most optimal assignment.

 ##### Using the algorithm
 ```csharp